Materials-Data-Science-and-Informatics/somesy/docs/manual.md

 When `codemeta_merge = true`, `somesy` will:

 1. Read and parse any existing `codemeta.json` file
-2. Update only the fields that `somesy` manages
+2. Update only the fields that `somesy` manages.
+Values that are already present will be overwritten.
-3. Preserve any additional fields or metadata present in the file
+3. Preserve any additional fields or metadata present in the file and append it to the record.

 When `codemeta_merge = false` (default), `somesy` will: